 Binary Log Active.
 Set

 --log-bin[=log_file_name].
-MySQL Group Replication replicates binary log contents, therefore the binary log needs to be turned on for it to operate.
-See Section 6.4.4, “The Binary Log”.
+MySQL Group Replication replicates binary log contents, therefore the binary log needs to be on for it to operate.
+This option is enabled by default.
+See Section 5.4.4, “The Binary Log”.

 --log-slave-updates.
 Servers need to log binary logs that are applied through the replication applier.
 Servers in the group need to log all transactions that they receive and apply from the group.
 This is required because recovery is conducted by relying on binary logs form participants in the group.
 Therefore, copies of each transaction need to exist on every server, even for those transactions that were not initiated on the server itself.